 The Greenwich Public Schools will not discriminate on the basis of disability as required under the ADA (Americans with Disabilities Act), the IDEA (Individuals with Disabilities Education Act), Section 504, and Connecticut General Statute 10-76a and any other similar law or provision.
-Mary P. Forde, Director of Pupil Personnel Services (625-7466) has been designated to coordinate compliance with the nondiscrimination requirements of Section 504 of the Rehabilitation Act of 1973, as well as compliance with the ADA.
-Judith Nedell, Coordinator of Guidance, is the 504 Coordinator for the district (625-8097)
+Dr. Stacey Heiligenthaler, Interim Chief Pupil Personnel Services Officer (625-7466) has been designated to coordinate compliance with the nondiscrimination requirements of Section 504 of the Rehabilitation Act of 1973, as well as compliance with the ADA.
+Judith Nedell, Coordinator of Guidance, is the 504 Coordinator for the District (625-8097)